 When running in invisible mode, Burp will by default forward requests on to destination hosts based on the Host header that was parsed out of each request.
 However, because you have modified the hosts file entry for the relevant domain, Burp itself will resolve the hostname to the local listener address, and unless configured differently will forward the request back to itself, creating an infinite loop.

 There are two methods for resolving this problem:

 A related problem arises if the non-proxy-aware client does not include a Host header in its requests.
 Without this header, when processing non-proxy-style requests, Burp cannot determine which destination host the requests should be forwarded to.

 Again, there are two methods for resolving this problem.
 If all requests should be forwarded to the same destination host, you can use the Proxy listener's redirection options to force the outgoing traffic to go to the correct IP address.

 If different requests should be forwarded to different hosts, then you will need to use multiple Proxy listeners:

-There are various options for configuring the server SSL certificates used by Burp Proxy listeners.
+There are various options for configuring the server TLS certificates used by Burp Proxy listeners.
 The default option, of automatically generating a certificate for each destination host, may sometimes not work with invisible proxying.
-Non-proxy-aware clients negotiate SSL directly with the listener, without first sending a CONNECT request identifying the destination host that the client is seeking to contact.
+Non-proxy-aware clients negotiate TLS directly with the listener, without first sending a CONNECT request identifying the destination host that the client is seeking to contact.
 Many clients, including browsers, support the "server_name" extension in the Client Hello message, which identifies the destination host that the client wishes to negotiate with.
 If this extension is present, Burp uses it to generate a certificate for that host in the normal way.
 However, if the extension is not present in the Client Hello message, Burp will fail over to using a static self-signed certificate instead.